balint-daniel/recipes_for_machine_learning/README.md

 - Recipes are code snippets not tutorials.
 - Recipes provide just enough code to work.
-- Recipes are demonstrative not exhaustive.
-- Recipes run as-is and produce a result.
 - Recipes assume that required libraries are installed.
 - Recipes use built-in datasets or datasets provided in specific libraries